-‘When I’m playing football, everything else stops’ – Grassroots is back
+‘When I play football, everything else stops’ – Grassroots is back

 Whether you’re advancing on goal in the 90th minute or embracing tiki-taka on the astro, there’s no feeling quite like entering full flow with a ball at your feet.